amanbthakkar/personal-site/src/data/about.md

 ---

 And then if I was doing all that, I might as well turn it into a personal website.
 So I did.
-The entire setup taught me a lot so I am going to write about it in detail soon!
+Thank you for reading!